North Lambton

 North Lambton is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-North Lambton's dwelling structure, as per the latest Census, was 85.9% houses and 14.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 70.5% houses and 29.5% other dwellings.
-Home ownership in North Lambton was 28.1%, with mortgaged dwellings at 32.6% and rented ones at 39.3%.
-The median monthly mortgage repayment in the area was $2,000, while the median weekly rent figure was $400.
-Nationally, North Lambton's mortgage repayments exceeded the Australian average of $1,863, with rents higher than the national figure of $375.
+North Lambton's dwelling structure, as per the latest Census, comprised 85.9% houses and 14.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in North Lambton was at 28.1%, with mortgaged dwellings at 32.6% and rented ones at 39.3%.
+The median monthly mortgage repayment was $2,000, higher than Non-Metro NSW's average of $1,733.
+Median weekly rent in North Lambton was $400, compared to Non-Metro NSW's $330.
+Nationally, North Lambton's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing